 Learning Braille Later

-Neva Fairchild, National Independent Living Associate for the American Foundation for the Blind (AFB), documents her journey with braille, which started later in life.
-As a student with low vision, it is clear, in retrospect to see how a low vision student may be negatively impacted by relying on vision and audio books for developing literacy and interacting with words.
-Not too, her description of the greater efficiency in the workplace braille may offer employees with low vision.
+Neva Fairchild, former National Independent Living Associate for the American Foundation for the Blind (AFB), recounts her journey with braille, which started later in life.
+As a student with low vision, it is clear, in retrospect, how a student with low vision may be negatively impacted by relying solely on vision and audio books for developing literacy skills and interacting with words.
+Note too, her description of using braille in the workplace, as an employee with low vision, for greater efficiency.

 It is often not a definitive assessment whether or not to use braille with a low vision student, but it seems clear the decision should not be made based solely on the perceived cost of braille training, and having braille as part of a student’s or employee’s toolkit is probably the best course for long-term efficiency.